-The BuzzFeed Book Club has partnered with the New York City Mayor's Office of Media and Entertainment to launch this year's "One Book, One New York" program — the citywide book club getting everyone to read the same book at the same time.
-Throughout the month of April, New Yorkers will vote on one of these five nominated books written by five brilliant authors.
-We'll announce the winning book in May.
+BuzzFeed Book Club has partnered with the New York City Mayor's Office of Media and Entertainment to launch this year's "One Book, One New York" program — the citywide book club getting everyone to read the same book at the same time.
+And voting is now open at nyc.gov/onebook!
+Find out more about the nominated books below — we'll announce the winning book in May.

 A Place for Us by Fatima Farheen Mirza

 As an Indian wedding gathers a family back together, parents Rafiq and Layla must reckon with the choices their children have made.
 There is Hadia: their headstrong, eldest daughter, whose marriage is a match of love and not tradition.
 Huda, the middle child, determined to follow in her sister’s footsteps.
 And lastly, their estranged son, Amar, who returns to the family fold for the first time in three years to take his place as brother of the bride.
 What secrets and betrayals have caused this close-knit family to fracture?
 Can Amar find his way back to the people who know and love him best?

 A Place for Us takes us back to the beginning of this family’s life: from the bonds that bring them together, to the differences that pull them apart.
 All the joy and struggle of family life is here, from Rafiq and Layla’s own arrival in America from India, to the years in which their children — each in their own way — tread between two cultures, seeking to find their place in the world, as well as a path home.
 (Blurb from SJP for Hogarth.)